-Table MM-15 indicates the top near-term reliability challenges.
+Table MM-14 indicates the top near-term reliability challenges.
 The first near-term reliability challenge concerns failure mechanisms associated with the MOS transistor.
 The failure could be caused by either breakdown of the gate dielectric or threshold voltage change beyond the acceptable limits.
 The time to a first breakdown event is decreasing with scaling.
 This first event is often a "soft" breakdown.
-However, depending on the circuit it may take more than one soft breakdown to produce an IC failure, or the circuit may function for longer time until the initial "soft" breakdown spot has progressed to a "hard" failure.
-Threshold voltage related failure is primarily associated with the negative bias temperature instability observed in p channel transistors in the inversion state.
-It has grown in importance as threshold voltages have been scaled down and as silicon oxy-nitride has replaced silicon dioxide as the gate insulator.
-Burn-in options to enhance reliability offend-products may be impacted, as it may accelerate negative bias temperature instability (NBTI) shifts.
-Introduction of high-κ gate dielectric may impact both the insulator failure modes (e.g., breakdown and instability) as well as the transistor failure modes such as hot carrier effects, positive, and negative bias temperature instability.
-The replacement of polysilicon with metal gates also impacts insulator reliability and raises new thermo-mechanical issues.
-The simultaneous introduction of high-κ and metal gate makes it even more difficult to determine reliability mechanisms.
+Depending on the circuit it may take more than one soft breakdown to produce an IC failure, or the circuit may function for longer time until the initial "soft" breakdown spot has progressed to a "hard" failure.
+Threshold voltage-related failure is primarily associated with the negative bias temperature instability observed in p channel transistors in the inversion state and the analogous positive bias temperature instability in n channel transistors.
+Burn-in options to enhance reliability of end-products may be impacted, as it may accelerate negative bias temperature instability (NBTI) shifts.